Building payment workflows

 }

-Once the method is called and the customer provides the required SCA, a unique Source in a chargeable state is returned.
+});After the method is called and customers complete any required SCA, a unique source is returned.

-In this one-off purchase flow, customers select a credit card that they previously saved to their account.
+In this one-off purchase flow, customers select a payment method they previously saved to their account.
 The key step is to call the authenticate source method.

 Yes